Last Updated on August 19, 2022 by Thalia

 - Get lost in period content on Youtube and hear all about other people’s flows and first-time stories

-- Treat yourself to an item on your wish list (we all have a wish list right?!)
+- Treat yourself to an item on your wish list

 - Fill up a hot water bottle and rest it on your belly while you lie on the couch watching inspiring Ted Talks